-Description of the Innovative ActivityRural and Urban Access to Health is a collaborative program that provides safety net services for the growing at-risk population, including Hispanic migrant workers and immigrants, in eight counties in central Indiana.
-Sponsored by eight hospitals (six in rural areas and two in rural/urban areas), the program employs field-based workers to coordinate and integrate care, provide outreach and education, and facilitate access to health care and prescription drugs.
+Description of the Innovative ActivityRural and Urban Access to Health is a collaborative program that provides safety net services for the growing at-risk population, including Hispanic migrant workers and immigrants, in nine counties in central Indiana.
+Sponsored by eight hospitals (six in rural areas and two in rural/urban areas) and St. Vincent Medical Group, the program employs field-based workers to coordinate and integrate care, provide outreach and education, and facilitate access to health care and prescription drugs.
 The program also trains individuals to serve as interpreters and translates educational materials to facilitate clients' health care knowledge and access.
 Key elements of the program include the following:

 - Client identification: Health access workers identify individuals in need by visiting community locations that are frequented by potential clients, such as community centers, retirement centers, clinics, and even laundromats.
 Health access workers may hold scheduled meetings or information sessions or may simply spend time in these locations to connect with potential clients.
 Often, clients proactively approach the health access workers to ask for assistance; providers, agencies, and existing clients also refer new clients to the program.

 - Arrangement of services: Health access workers complete a Pathways Navigational Tool on each referred client.
 Based on client needs identified, they then educate clients, using Education Checklists, about available health care resources and help them enroll in public or private sector assistance programs for which they are eligible.
 Health Access Workers use the Pathway's Model to work with each client.
-Pathways currently include Enrollment, Medical Home, Medical Referral, Pregnancy, and Social Services.
+Information provided in January 2014 indicates that pathways currently include Enrollment, Medical Home, Medical Referral, Pregnancy, Social Services, and Diabetes.

 - Access to free or low-cost prescription drugs: The primary role of the medication access coordinator is to arrange for clients to access needed medications.
 Physicians, nurses, health access workers, social workers, and other community members refer clients to the medication access coordinators.
 The coordinators identify programs that can help clients by using the RxAssist Plus electronic system, an Internet-based prescription assistance program that summarizes all available prescription access programs provided by pharmaceutical companies, and then applying for those programs on behalf of their clients.
 Medication access coordinators may also contact community agencies and the local Veterans Administration office to inquire about potential support.